- Motivations For Selling A Business

 The test is a worst-case assessment.
 Generally speaking, things would never get as bad as they are imagined to be in the stress test.
 But it’s useful to know how much damage a business can take before it becomes unsalvageable.

-When acquiring a business, the process is carried out with the lender.
+When buying a business, the process is carried out with the lender.
 After all, they want to make sure the business is a solid investment as well.
 The nice thing about this stage is that it can actually give you a better understanding of the business itself.
 The lender may ask certain questions that you didn’t think to ask.

 Don’t be afraid to ask questions at any stage.
 The lender is there to help ensure your success.
-For example, they will want a pro forma financial model, which are financial reports for your business based on hypothetical scenarios.
+For example, they will want a pro forma financial model, financial reports for your business based on hypothetical scenarios.
 Essentially, this is a stress test.
 It’s a three year projection that will look at how the business will perform in the market with your marketing plan, for example.

 When performing a stress test, you can apply certain scenarios that may negatively impact your business.
 So, if there’s negative growth or the business fails for whatever reason, how much could you lose?
-Maybe you’ll find out that the business can survive three years of negative growth before stabilizing in year four.
+Maybe you’ll discover the business can survive three years of negative growth before stabilizing in year four.
 They want to see if, during those three years of negative growth, the lender can still service its debt.

 lenders will be able to answer most of these questions themselves, with their own underwriting team.
-But the lenderers want to see the buyer figuring out as much of this information on their own as possible.
+But the lenders want to see the buyer figuring out as much of this information on their own as possible.
 It demonstrates that the buyer has an understanding of the business and the economy.

 The Business Plan

 The lender will also request a business plan.
-This is part of the SBA loan process but ideally you would have developed a business plan before sending the LOI.
+This is part of the SBA loan process but ideally, you would have developed a business plan before sending the LOI.
 By this point in the deal, the plan should be very in-depth.

-You’ll want to include the history of the business and the reason you’re attracted to it as an investment.
-You’ll also include its current marketing plan, its current strengths in terms of niche pricing, and a SWOT analysis.
+It is crucial to incorporate the business history and the rationale behind your investment interest.You’ll also include its current marketing plan, its current strengths in terms of niche pricing, and a SWOT analysis.

 The SWOT analysis looks at a business’ Strengths, Weaknesses, Opportunities, and Threats.
 This includes an analysis of your competition.

 You will also need to develop a current organization chart and include any changes you plan on making to that chart.
-So, whether you plan on hiring a General Manager, a book keeper, or any other new employees that grow the organization.
+So, whether you plan on hiring a General Manager, a bookkeeper, or any other new employees that grow the organization.

 Many of these are due diligence questions and you will already have 80-to-90 percent of the information.
 It will simply be a matter of putting it all together.
 The lender just wants to see that the buyer did their homework.